tim-br/hs-tic-tac-toe/README.md

 This project uses Haskell Stack for managing the Haskell environment and dependencies.
 It is recommended to familiarize yourself with the Stack commands and project structure for effective development.

+I made numerous mistakes with respect to architecture as I am still familiarizing myself with haskell.

-There are likely bugs with respect to users connecting and disconnecting suddenly.
-These will likely not be fixed in this iteration as I am planning to port this to ssh and fix the bus in that iteration.
+Likewise, there are likely bugs with respect to users connecting and disconnecting suddenly.

+These mistakes likely not be fixed in this iteration as I am planning to port this to ssh and fix the bugs and other issues in that iteration.